-On September 14, 2009 the Company entered into an executive employment agreement with Mr. Ian Gibbs, the Chief Financial Officer of the Company at an annual salary of CAD 250,000.
-On January 1, 2013, his base annual salary was raised to CAD 300,000 per annum.
+On September 14, 2009 the Company entered into an executive employment agreement with Mr. Ian Gibbs, the Chief Financial Officer of the Company.
+Mr. Gibbs' current annual salary is CAD 350,000.

 Pursuant to the terms of Mr. Gibbs' employment agreement, the Company may terminate Mr. Gibbs' employment without notice or payment in lieu of notice for cause.
 Additionally, the agreement may be terminated by the Company by notice to Mr. Gibbs if he becomes permanently disabled.
-Upon the termination of Mr. Gibbs' employment for cause or if he voluntarily elects to terminate his agreement, Mr. Gibbs shall not be entitled to any severance payment other than compensation he earned before the date of termination.
+Upon the termination of Mr. Gibbs'

+employment for cause or if he voluntarily elects to terminate his agreement, Mr. Gibbs shall not be entitled to any severance payment other than compensation he earned before the date of termination.

 Mr. Gibbs may be terminated by the Company for any reason other than specified above, upon 60 days written notice of the termination of his employment agreement.
-Mr. Gibbs is entitled to a continued benefit package at the Company's expense for two years, with an estimated value of approximately USD 17,444, if his employment is terminated within one year after a change of control occurs.
+Mr. Gibbs is entitled to a continued benefit package at the Company's expense for two years, with an estimated value of approximately USD 16,516, if his employment is terminated within one year after a change of control occurs.

-In the event that (i) the Company sells a controlling interest in all or substantially all of its assets or of one or more of its subsidiaries that owns, taken together, substantially all of the assets of the Company; or (ii) there is a change of control of the Company, Mr. Gibbs is entitled to resign and to receive the equivalent of two years' base salary in a lump sum (currently equivalent to CAD 600,000) plus the continuation of all of benefits for two years, at the highest level provided to Mr. Gibbs at any time within the one year period prior to the change of control.
-In addition, Mr. Gibbs' outstanding incentive stock option awards in the Company would fully vest and become immediately exercisable upon a change of control occurring (valued at CAD 9,922,780 as at December 31, 2013).
+In the event that (i) the Company sells a controlling interest in all or substantially all of its assets or of one or more of its subsidiaries that owns, taken together, substantially all of the assets of the Company; or (ii) there is a change of control of the Company, Mr. Gibbs is entitled to resign and to receive the equivalent of two years' base salary in a lump sum (currently equivalent to CAD 700,000) plus the continuation of all of benefits for two years, at the highest level provided to Mr. Gibbs at any time within the one year period prior to the change of control.
+In addition, Mr. Gibbs' outstanding incentive stock option awards in the Company would fully vest and become immediately exercisable upon a change of control occurring (valued at CAD 528,958 as at December 31, 2014).